TerraUSD (UST) Trading 26.9% Lower Over Last 7 Days

 Buying and Selling TerraUSD

-It is usually not possible to buy alternative cryptocurrencies such as TerraUSD directly using U.S. dollars.
-Investors seeking to trade TerraUSD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy TerraUSD using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as TerraUSD directly using U.S. dollars.
+Investors seeking to trade TerraUSD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TerraUSD using one of the aforementioned exchanges.

 Receive News & Updates for TerraUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TerraUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.